powsybl/.github/SECURITY.md

 ### Sonarcloud analysis

 For new pull requests, we rely on Sonarcloud analysis that has [security-related rules](https://docs.sonarcloud.io/digging-deeper/security-related-rules/).
-The pull request cannot be merged with any vulnerability or hotspot rules is violated.
+The pull request cannot be merged if any vulnerability or hotspot rule is violated.

 ###  Powsybl governance